Earlier this month, Forbes Magazine released its list of America’s 100 Most Innovative Leaders. 99 men and 1 woman.

 Laura Ospina Pinillos.
 Laura is a Colombian psychiatrist with a special interest in child, adolescent, and family psychiatry.
 She is a pioneer of the adaptation of mental health e-tools into Spanish, and is leading efforts to develop effective technologies to advance mental health in Colombia.

 Mariana Pinto da Costa.
 Mariana is a Portuguese psychiatrist who is a research fellow at Queen Mary University in London.
 She is leading innovative research on social relationships between people with psychosis and volunteers using face-to-face meetings and digital technology to assess the potential of technology to support individuals with psychosis across three European countries.

 Katherine Ponte.
-Katherine is a mental health entrepreneur, advocate, and writer dedicated to promoting mental illness recovery and wellness.
+Katherine is a mental health entrepreneur, advocate, writer, and lawyer dedicated to promoting mental illness recovery and wellness.
+She is living in recovery from severe bipolar I disorder with psychosis.
 She is the founder of ForLikeMinds, an organization that connects individuals with lived experience of mental illness and those supporting someone with mental illness to form support peer groups.
+Katherine is also a Lecturer in Psychiatry of the Program for Recovery and Community Health, Department of Psychiatry, School of Medicine, Yale University.
 Katherine is an exemplary model of the power of individuals with lived experience of mental illness to raise awareness and create businesses aimed at supporting mental health.